robotic-vision-lab/VRRW-ROS/README.md

 1. Either the ROS-side, Unity-side, or physical robot (if applicable), does not have proper permissions to communicate through the LAN.
-To ensure that all devices are able to communicate with each other, a simple ping test may be
+To ensure that all devices are able to communicate with each other, a simple ping test may
    suffice:

 ```console